GerritCodeReview/summit_2017/sessions/gerrit-at-google.md

 * Load-balancing decisions and their impact on latency
 * What garbage collection means for load-balancing and vice-versa

+## Slides

+The slides for this talk can be found [here](https://docs.google.com/presentation/d/1pZkXbrhcUZxO-1TEUJgBvOiJJiYWwtHOw8fegsjvCnc).

 *[Patrick Hiesel, Google](../speakers.md#hiesel)*